 The currencies are traded in the foreign exchange market.
 Everyone around the world gives a lot of importance to currency.
 For foreign trade and business, these currencies need to be exchanged.
 Foreign exchange is also known as forex trading.
 The foreign exchange market is a globally decentralized or over-the-counter (OTC) market for trading various types of currencies.
-The forex market determines foreign exchange rates for every currency.
+The forex market determines the best exchange rates for every currency.
 It includes all aspects of selling, buying, and exchanging currencies at current or determined prices from traders like kiexo.
 Trading volume is by far the largest market in the world, followed only by the credit market.

 Let me tell you the main participants in this particular market